Tax status of Scientology in the United States: Sklar v. Commissioner of Internal Revenue

 After the agreement was leaked, a New York Orthodox Jewish couple, Michael and Martha Sklar, sought to avail themselves of the exemption granted to Scientologists to deduct eighty percent of the fees paid for "religious training and services".
 They made similar deductions for the early 1990s without being challenged by the IRS, but were denied deductions for 1994 and after.
 The Sklars sued the IRS in 1997 to resolve the matter.

 The centrality of the agreement to the Sklars' case led them to subpoena the document from the IRS and the Church of Scientology.
 The IRS refused and the subpoenas were quashed by a tax court.
 The agency argued that the agreement needed to be kept secret as it was "private taxpayer business of another taxpayer", and refused to corroborate any of its reported details.
 As neither the IRS nor the church would admit to the veracity of the leaked text of the agreement, the court was unable to enter it as evidence.
 The Court of Appeals for the 9th Circuit ruled against the Sklars, but said that "it appears to be true" that Scientology was receiving uniquely favorable tax benefits, in contravention of the First Amendment.
-Judge Barry D. Silverman asked in his opinion, "Why is Scientology training different from all other religious training?", and took the unusual step of recommending further litigation to clarify the issue.
-He wrote: "If the I.R.S. does in fact give preferential treatment to members of the Church of Scientology - allowing them a special right to claim deductions that are contrary to law and disallowed to everybody else - then the proper course of action is a lawsuit to put a stop to that policy."
-He rejected the proposition that the exemption should be extended to other faiths, commenting: "The remedy is not to require the I.R.S. to let others claim the improper deduction."
+Judge Barry D. Silverman asked in his opinion, "Why is Scientology training different from all other religious training?", and took the unusual step of recommending further litigation to clarify the issue:

+If the IRS does, in fact, give preferential treatment to members of the Church of Scientology—allowing them a special right to claim deductions that are contrary to law and rightly disallowed to everybody else—then the proper course of action is a lawsuit to stop that policy.
+The remedy is not to require the IRS to let others claim the improper deduction, too.